-RSC 201: Exploring Intercultural Perspectives
+RSC 201 : Exploring Intercultural Perspectives

 Exploring Intercultural Perspectives: Your Link with the World explores (human) diversity and the historical, cultural, global, and systemic forces that shape our experiences and world views.
 Students will learn and develop the skills necessary to work with and understand others in this ever-changing world.
 The course explores topics such as Intercultural Understanding, Global and Local Lives, Civic Engagement and Social Justice.
-The course also builds upon critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence, encouraging students to see the ways in which knowledge can transfer from course to course and year to year, culminating in RSC 301.
+The course also builds upon critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence encouraging students to see the ways in which knowledge can transfer from course to course and year to year culminating in RSC 301.
+To be taken in the 2nd year of study at the College.
+This course may require attendance at lectures outside of class time.
+Note: RSC 201 is waived for transfer students with 54 or more transfer credits upon admission or who have earned an associate degree prior to enrollment.